 It’s hard to miss the influence of “green” practices on everyday campus life.
 You might start the day with buying a cup of Fair Trade coffee in the dining hall—served either in a “Reuse, Reduce, and Recycle” mug from Sodexo (the contractor that operates Rollins Dining Services) or in a biodegradable, non-Styrofoam container.
 Continue reading this article, discover more ways Rollins is working toward a more sustainable campus, or scroll down for more updates on campus initiatives.

-For purchasing on campus, a new sustainable purchasing policy has been created and is in the process of receiving approval.
+For purchasing on campus, a new sustainable purchasing policy was created and approved in March 2013.
 This policy includes strong efforts to purchase fairly traded items if possible and if economically sound.
 Purchasing Fair Trade products will not be mandatory, but recommendations and examples are given to help in decisions.
 It may be noted that if fairly traded items are not available, it is suggested to look to sustainable and/or recycled items.
 And if not economically sound for fair trade, to at least make the effort for the sustainable and/or recycled items.

-At this time, Sodexo [dining services] have fair trade coffee, decaf coffee, tea and sugar.
-Ben and Jerry's ice cream, which includes fair trade ingredients in most of their flavors, also qualifies as fair trade.
-For areas like Sodexo, they must have and offer at least 3 food items at all times that are certified fair trade.
-This includes what is offered in all dining service areas, in the Cstore and for all catered events!
+Sodexo, campus dining services, have fair trade coffee, decaf coffee, tea, sugar, Ben and Jerry's ice cream, chocolates and Honest Tea.
+For vendors/areas like Sodexo, they must have and offer at least 3 food items at all times that are certified fair trade.
+This includes what is offered in all dining service areas, in the C-store [convenience store] and for all catered events!

 Management at Rollins Sodexo are looking into bringing more fair trade items to be available such as bananas and other various fruits and vegetables.
 Sodexo has in place a Fair Food Program and a zero tolerance policy for forced labor.

-The Rice Family Bookstore, run by Follett, has multiple fair trade items available starting this spring semester.
-They already carried Dr. Bronner's hand soap and over the 2012 holidays received multiple clothing items from Alta Gracia, a company that is exclusively fair trade.
-These items were available for sale at the start of the 2013 spring semester. [it should be noted that Follett has a strong purchasing policy in force and is a Fair Labor Organization]
+The Rice Family Bookstore, run by Follett, has multiple fair trade items available!
+They carry Dr. Bronner's hand soap, chocolates, toiletries and multiple clothing items from Alta Gracia, a company that is exclusively fair trade.
+Follett also has a strong purchasing policy in force and is a Fair Labor Organization.

-The gift shop in the Cornell Fine Arts Museum is already a fair trade certified vendor!
-They have carried various items from multiple fair trade vendors since 2006 and are listed as a fair trade vendor for the City of Winter Park!
+The gift shop in the Cornell Fine Arts Museum is already a fair trade certified vendor with the City of Winter Park, a Fair Trade Town!
+They have carried various items from multiple fair trade vendors since 2006.
+The gift shop carries cards, jewelry and an assortment of gift items.

 The Fair Trade Campaign at Rollins College will be monitored and progression of events and products will be part of the Rollins College Student-run Sustainability Program's initiatives, supported by the Committee on Environmental and Sustainable Issues.
 The student sustainability coordinators and the program coordinator of the Sustainability Program will make all efforts to ensure Fair Trade continues to be out in the forefront on campus.